 October – The QOR won the Kitching Trophy for the Top Unit in Central Militia Area (all of Ontario).

 10 Rifleman attended an Airborne course which produced 10 graduates, one of which placed first.
-The regiment subsequently was to see ourselves tasked to provide an Airborne Platoon, to be available to augment 3 Commando of the Canadian Airborne Regiment on seven days notice.
+The regiment subsequently was to be tasked to provide an Airborne Platoon available to augment 3 Commando of the Canadian Airborne Regiment on seven days notice.

 March – Sergeants’ Mess proudly celebrate their 100th year and held their 99th Annual Mess Dinner.